-How much is the California real estate agent commission rate?**

 How much is the California real estate agent commission rate?

 In a recent survey by FastExpert.com, we found that the average real estate agent commission in California is 5.14%.
-This would be for both the buyer’s agent and the listing agent and is generally split between the two 50/50.
+This is the total for both the buyer’s agent and the listing agent and is generally split between the two 50/50.

-It has been generally accepted for many years that real estate agent fees are 6%.
+It has generally been accepted that real estate agent fees are 6%.
 Recently, this has been challenged, and more home sellers are negotiating the fees they are willing to pay.

-The average salary for a California real estate agent can vary widely based on the number of years active, experience, number of sales, etc. According to Ziprecruiter, the overall average for the whole state is around $93,862 annually.
+The average salary for a California real estate agent can vary widely based on the number of years active, experience, number of sales, etc. The biggest factor in how much they earn is their location.
+According to ZipRecruiter, the overall average for the state is around $103,443 annually.

 This means California agents rank about 7th in the nation for average real estate agent salaries.
 California agents who are top earners rank 4th in the nation.
 Top earners can make up to (but are not limited to) $200,000+ a year.

-This number is primarily based on location, as home prices heavily influence it.
-For example, a San Diego agent can make around $89,475 a year, while an agent in Beverly Hills usually makes $108,279 annually.
+As we said, this number is primarily based on location.
+Since it is a commission based job, home sale prices heavily influence how much an agent earns.
+For example, a San Diego agent can make around $94,270 a year, while an agent in Beverly Hills can make $125,080 annually.

 California Real Estate Agent Salary by City

-These are the top 8 highest-earning real estate agent salaries in California.
+These are the 8 highest-earning real estate agent salaries in California.
 These cities are undoubtedly the most popular in terms of livability and location.
-A successful real estate agent that lives and primarily works in Beverly Hills and other top cities has the possibility of making a good salary.
+A successful real estate agent who lives and primarily works in Beverly Hills and other top cities can make a good salary.

 For this reason, most real estate agents starting out will join a team or brokerage.
-This partners them with agents who have the experience and connections to get a new agent some business and help them get started in their career.
+This partners them with agents with the experience and connections to get a new agent some business and help them start their career.

 New agents can expect to make far less than the average in their first few years.